 There’s more to Wrightsville Beach than meets the eye.
 The island town known for its crystal blue waters and spacious beach also has a captivating history that helped transform it into the beloved destination it is today.
 Experience a piece of beach history with a trip to Wrightsville Beach Historic Square, where you’ll find new happenings at the Wrightsville Beach Museum of History, from a Smithsonian Traveling Exhibition and the unveiling of the newly outfitted Ewing-Bordeaux Cottage.
-Admission to the museum is free and does not require tickets, and the museum has put enhanced safety measures in place for visitors including social distancing.
+Admission to the museum is free and does not require tickets.

 Experience the charm of days gone by and dive into island history.
 Explore the recently renovated Ewing-Bordeaux Cottage, new to the museum’s campus, to experience one of the last surviving examples of original Wrightsville Beach architecture.
 Built in 1924, the historic cottage was moved about a mile across the Causeway Bridge from its former location on Lumina Avenue to its new home in Wrightsville Beach Historic Square – check out the moving video here.
 The cottage will house exciting new exhibits opening in January and February that will focus on boating, deep-sea fishing and more, in addition to a surfboard exhibit featuring a Yancy Spencer surfboard from the 1970s.

 The addition of the cottage doubles the museum’s footprint and will serve as the permanent home of the Waterman Hall of Fame, which celebrates the island’s water sports heritage and coastal professions important to the beach community, as well as the Lumina Room, which features a war panel display and history of the 1940s Lumina pavilion.